eosti/remote-stm32/client.md

 2. You should see a banner identifying the Raspberry Pi, the serial device, and serial connection details.

-Either way you choose, you are now connected to the UART interface that is connected to the STLink.
+Either way you choose, you are now connected to the UART interface that is connected to the ST-LINK.
 This interface varies by device -- check the datasheet to see which UART you should send debugging data to.

 ## Troubleshooting ##